richeyphu/MyWarehouse-Project/README.md

 # MyWarehouse-Project
 **My Warehouse** is a simple warehouse management software.
-Lightweight and easy to use.
+Very lightweight and easy to use.

 ## Usage